adrianhuber17/chat-app/ReadMe.md

 This repo was created to help users Dockerize an application that utilizes HTTP and WebSocket communication protocols.

-The app is a simple chat application that is built using React (front-end), Flask (back-end REST), Flask (back-end WebSocket), and PostgreSQL (db).
-All four of these services are then containerized using Docker.
+The app is a simple chat application that is built using React (front-end), Flask REST (back-end), Flask WebSocket (back-end), and PostgreSQL (db).

-The chat app gets all historical messages on rendering of the page.
-Posts new messages to the database when a user submits the message.
-And also updates the messages posted in real-time to all the users.
+The chat app GETs all historical messages on the rendering of the page, POSTs new messages to the database when a user submits the message and also updates the messages posted in real-time for all the users to see.

 # Tech Stack 📚